matthewalcala/emf-exercise/README.md

 Notes:
 - You can toggle between in-memory data service and SQL data service (IoC) in startup.cs

+To run the application:
+- Open the solution in visual studio
+- Build the solution
+- Ctrl-F5

 Next steps:
 - Add unit testing